-Our accumulated deficit was approximately \$55 million and \$52 million as of March 31, 2023 and December 31, 2022, respectively.
+Our accumulated deficit was approximately \$52 million as of December 31, 2022.
 Our operating losses may continue as we continue to expend resources to further develop and enhance our technology offering, to complete prototyping for proof-of-concept, obtain regulatory clearances or approvals as required, expand our business development activities and finance capabilities and conduct further research and development.
 We also expect to experience negative cash flow in the short-term until our revenues and margins increase at a rate greater than our expenses, which may not occur.